 Flood mapping can also include a scale of intensity or certainty of flooding in order to allow a differentiation of the crisis information based on specific criteria.
 An example would be the generation of a flood water class and a class marking “potentially flooded” sectors which are perhaps only partially flooded or where flood traces (moisture traces, mud deposits) are observed, leading to the conclusion that the area most likely was flooded shortly before the satellite data take.

-Flood impact mappings can be quite different in character, when carried out in the “natural” or “human dominated“ landscapes e.g. when when mapping affected critical infrastructure or environmentally sensitive sites.
+Flood impact mappings can be quite different in character, when carried out in the “natural” or “human dominated“ landscapes compared to when mapping affected critical infrastructure or environmentally sensitive sites.
 As stated above it requires the availability of reference geo-information layers and the crisis flood extent mapping to support semi-automatic identification of the potentially affected infrastructures and a suitable post-event optical imagery at an adequate level of detail to estimate a potential damage grade.
 A good way of presenting the results, in addition to clearly displaying them on the map (Figure 2), is in tables within maps or associated to these in tables.

 Geo-statistical analysis of the impacted areas can then lead to aggregated flood impact indicators which can integrate socio-economic information and/or landuse/landcover information.